riisen/sqlite3-parent-class/README.md

 	the column value of the primary_key in db table

 fetchone : [integer]
-	if None fetcheall else fetchone
+	if None fetchall else fetchone